-The CTO of Automic Software said that AIOps will be the focus for DevOps automation tools, as well as for IT operations careers.
+The CTO Automic Software said that AIOps will be the focus for DevOps automation tools, as well as for IT operations careers.

 John Purrier, CTO of Automic since late 2015, helped steer the company toward an IPO until it was bought by CA Technologies for $635 million last December.
 The two companies have finished integrating their overlapping release and workload automation products.